kasir-barati/you-say/README.md

 1. Make sure to install the `@nx/whatever` version that matches the version of `nx` in your repository.
 If the version numbers get out of sync, you can encounter some difficult to debug errors.
 You can [fix Nx version mismatches with this recipe](https://nx.dev/recipes/tips-n-tricks/keep-nx-versions-in-sync).
 2. Nx plugins lift the burden of things like scaffolding a new app (e.g. NestJS, NextJS), testing, building, etc
+3. You can use `nx graph` and `nx show projects` to see what is going on in your monorepo.

 ## Start the application